splunk/public-o11y-docs/gdi/opentelemetry/otel-other/other-ingestion-collectd.rst

 Configuration
 ----------------------------------

-Install a collectd daemon in your a host and connect it to an OpenTelemetry Collector with the following steps:
+Install a collectd daemon in your host and connect it to an OpenTelemetry Collector with the following steps:

 1. Install and configure collectd
 2. Configure the OpenTelemetry Collector